willmiraglia3/Datathon2025/README.md

 This led us to optimizing to have Fuel Technology, CPI: Used Cars and Trucks, Number of Vehicles Registered at the Same Address, GVWR Class, Electric Mile Range, Fuel Type, and Model Year as our predictor columns.

-With hyperparamter tuning, this brought our RMSE to 7,374.
+With hyperparameter tuning, this brought our RMSE to 7,374.